• jQuery

 Attribute Contains Selector [name*="value"]

-Selects elements that have the specified attribute with a value containing the a given substring.
+Selects elements that have the specified attribute with a value containing a given substring.

 Attribute Contains Word Selector [name~="value"]